pszemsza/graphics_challenges/boids/README.md

 # Step 1.
 Drawing a boid

 Let's start with drawing a single boid.
-In principle you can use any shape, but it might be easier to see what is going on if you'd use something "directional", so that you can tell which direction a boid is facing.
+In principle you can use any shape, but it might be easier to see what is going on if you'd use something "pointy", so that you can tell which direction a boid is facing.
 An isosceles triangle is a common choice.

 Make sure to consider boid's rotation when drawing!